inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 changing e biever's mind.
-- Steve Allen, comdeian, from an essay in e  "The Courage of Conviction", edited by Philip Berman
-Like, if I'm not for me, en fer shure, like who will be?
+- Steve Allen, comdeian, from an essay in e  "The Courage of Conviction", edited by Philip Berman ike, if I'm not for me, en fer shure, like who will be?
 And if, y'know, if I'm not like fer anyone se, en hey, I mean, what am I?
 And if not now, like I dunno, maybe like when?
 And if not Who, en I dunno, maybe like e Rolling Stones?